Landover Road Line: History

 The reason for the changes was that WMATA wanted to have one route running primarily along Martin Luther King Jr. Highway (A12) and another route running primarily on Landover Road (L12).
 However, public feedback was opposed to the route change, which led WMATA to shelve the plans.

 Later, during WMATA's 2024 Fiscal Year Budget in March 2023, WMATA brought back the A12 and L12 proposal from 2014, which was almost identical to the original proposal.
-However, one difference was that route F14 would not be rerouted along Landover Road and instead remain on Brightest Road.
+The main difference from the 2014 proposal was that route F14 would not be rerouted along Landover Road and instead remain on Brightest Road.
 Subsequently, the FY2024 budget was approved in April 2023, which included a new Route L12.

 In June 2023, WMATA announced that the new L12 would begin service on June 25, 2023.
 The line would be named under the Landover Road Line and will operate every 20 minutes between Downtown Largo station and Capital Plaza via Lottsford Road, Woodmore Towne Centre, Landover Road, Greenleaf Road, Matthew Henson Avenue, Barlowe Road, Fire House Road, Hawthorne Street, Pinebrook Avenue, Landover Station, Hospital Drive, and Annapolis Road, replacing the A12 which was rerouted to serve New Carrollton station beginning along the intersection of Glenarden Parkway & Martin Luther King Jr. Highway.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to reduce the frequency of buses from every 20 minutes to 30 minutes during the off-peak hour, and eliminate all service past midnight daily on the L12.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.